opensearch-project/project-website/_community_members/kaituo.md

 redirect_from: '/authors/kaituo/'
 ---

-**Kaituo Li** is an engineer in Amazon OpenSearch Service.
+**Kaituo Li** is a Senior Software Engineer in Amazon OpenSearch Service.
 He has worked on distributed systems, applied machine learning, monitoring, and database storage in Amazon.
 Before Amazon, Kaituo was a PhD student in Computer Science at University of Massachusetts, Amherst.
 He likes reading and sports.